Ditectrev/DP-203/README.md

 - [x] Box 1: WHERE EventTvoe='HeartBeat'.
 Box 2: TumblingWindow(second,5).
 - [ ] Box 1: SessionWindow(second, 5, 50000) OVER (PARTITION BY DevicelD).
 Box 2: TumblingWindow(second,5).

-### HOTSPOT You are designing an Azure Stream Analytics solution that receives instant messaging data from an Azure Event Hub.
+### You are designing an Azure Stream Analytics solution that receives instant messaging data from an Azure Event Hub.
 You need to ensure that the output from the Stream Analytics job counts the number of messages per time zone every 15 seconds.
 How should you complete the Stream Analytics query?

 ![Question 127](images/question127.jpg)